 At the age of 30, after nearly a decade away from the bodybuilding stage, he returned at the 1995 USA, landing fifth among the heavies.
 It was his final contest.
 With his interest in bodybuilding competitions beginning to wane, his interest in the scientific discipline of diet and exercise intensified.
 This was initially due to the result of his younger brother's diagnosis and long-time struggle with Type 1 Diabetes.
 Thunder was determined to research and develop a diet and exercise related plan that would improve his brother's ability to play sports and live a normal life.
 This would eventually become known today as Intrafitt, the individualised nutrition and exercise program, which he established in California in 1992.
 He went on to design and develop diet supplement programs for many of the top professional bodybuilders nationally and internationally, including that of fellow American Gladiator Siren (Shelley Beattie).

-Thunder was once married to fellow Gladiator Panther (Cathy Sassin); although he has since re-married, they still work together at Intrafitt.
+Thunder was once married to fellow Gladiator Panther (Cathy Sassin); although he has since re-married.

-Today, Thunder continues his role as the president, CEO and founder of Intrafitt Enterprises, residing in Charlotte, North Carolina, Thunder also owns and operates a health care teaching facility known as the Intrafitt Total Health & Fitness Center.
+Thunder was the president, CEO and founder of Intrafitt Enterprises, residing in Charlotte, North Carolina.
+Thunder also owned and operated a health care teaching facility known as the Intrafitt Total Health & Fitness Center.